AllonKleinLab/paper-data/Scully_Ciona_blood_2025/HCR_FISH/napari_image_analysis_pipeline/README.md

 The scripts in this folder were used to analyze images for HCR FISH, specifically to visualize images using [napari](https://napari.org/stable/index.html), then to facilitate quick manual matching of cells between the _pre-FISH live_, _pre-FISH fixed_, and _post-FISH_ fluorescence rounds of imaging.
 See methods sections "Cell Preparation for HCR FISH with Live Imaging" for a description of the pre-FISH image collection, and "HCR FISH" for a description of the _post-FISH_ imaging and image analysis summary.

 Key files in this folder:
-- `image_analysis_scripts/cropped_cell_images.py` runs the image analysis pipeline.
+- `image_analysis_pipeline.py` runs the image analysis pipeline.
 This readme describes how to run it, and what file structure it expects for raw image files.
 - `napari_image_analysis_env.txt` contains information on the conda environment used, saved to a text file (by running `conda list --explicit > napari_image_analysis_env.txt`).
+- `raw_images/` is a folder which must contain the raw imaging files to successfully run `image_analysis_pipeline.py`.
+See "[Subfolder structure](#subfolder-structure)" for more detail.
+- `HCR_PROBES_MASTER_LIST.xlsx` is an excel spreadsheet containing a conversion between probe IDs used in python scripts (e.g. HP14) and genes labeled (e.g. KY21.Chr11.687).
+This is needed to run `image_analysis_pipeline.py`.

+---

-## Image anlaysis pipeline use
+## Image analysis pipeline use

 ### Opening images
-Make sure your working directory is `Scully_Ciona_blood_2025/HCR_FISH/napari_image_analysis_pipeline/image_analysis_scripts/`.
-Make sure the images for the sample to be analyzed are arranged as described below in "[Subfolder structure](#subfolder-structure)".
+Make sure the images for the sample to be analyzed are arranged as described below in "[Subfolder structure](#subfolder-structure)". _[TO DO: Add instructions for downloading the example images.]_

 To open an image withe the napari pipeline, run:
 ```
-python3 cropped_cell_images.py --sample <sample_name>
+python3 image_analysis_pipeline.py --sample <sample_name>
 ```
-where `<sample_name>` is something like `s1`.
+For the example images, the sample name is `s1`.

 Optionally, you can also specify the following arguments:
 - `--image_folder` - path to the raw widefield & confocal images.
 If not specified, script assumes subfolder structure as described in "[Subfolder structure](#subfolder-structure)".
 - `--z_range` - two integers separated by commas (e.g. `2,8`), the range of z slices to use.
 If not specified, script loads all z-slices.
 Maximum-intensity projections of loaded z-slices are displayed.
-- `--fov_range` - two integers separated by commas (e.g. `21,23`), the range of XY positions (fields of view) to use.
+- `--fov_range` - two integers separated by commas (e.g. `0,5`), the range of XY positions (fields of view) to use.
 If not specified, script loads all FOVs.
+E.g. to run a quick test loading only some of the example images, run `python3 image_analysis_pipeline.py --sample s1 --fov_range 0,5`.

 It will take a few minutes for the files to load.
 When that's done, a napari viewer window will open showing all imaging channels.
 The window will look something like this: